Suddenly found your faux palm tree take an ugly turn?

 Drainage problems in either the plant pot or the soil mix can have the same deadly effects.

-Repotting a healthy Beaucarnea recurvata into a pot that’s too big has the same results.
+Repotting a healthy Beaucarnea recurvata (this is the Latin name of the Ponytail palm!) into a pot that’s too big has the same results.
 Overly moist soil that the plant can’t cope with.

 When repotting a Ponytail Palm to encourage root growth, only go up one size at a time.
 Staged growth is essential to maintain proper drainage.